 User control queue • PTZ control queue: Turn on to place PTZ control requests in a queue.
 This displays the users status and position in the queue.
-To use the PTZ controls in AXIS Camera Station, turn off this setting. - Enter queue: Click to add your request for PTZ control to the queue. - Release control: Click to release the PTZ control. • The user groups are listed in a prioritized order with the highest priority on top.
-To change the priority of a user group, click and drag the user group up or down.
-For each user group: Timeout duration: Set the amount of time to wait before timeout.
-The default value is 1 minute, and allowed values are from 1 second to 60 minutes.
-Timeout type Timespan: Time out after reaching the set duration.
+To use the PTZ controls in AXIS Camera Station, turn off this setting.
+Enter queue: Click to add your request for PTZ control to the queue.
+Release control: Click to release the PTZ control. • The user groups are listed in a prioritized order with the highest priority on top.
+To change the priority of a user group, click $=$ and drag the user group up or down.
+For each user group: - Timeout duration: Set the amount of time to wait before timeout.
+The default value is 1 minute, and allowed values are from 1 second to 60 minutes. - Timeout type - Timespan: Time out after reaching the set duration.
 Activity: Time out after reaching the set duration since the last activity.
 Infinity: Never to time out until a user with higher priority takes control.
+Settings • Limit number of users in queue: Set the maximum number of users allowed in a queue.
+The default number is 20

-Settings Limit number of users in queue: Set the maximum number of users allowed in a queue.
-The default number is 20, and allowed values are 1-100. • Control queue poll time: Set how often to poll the camera to update the place of the users or user groups in the queue.
+• Limit number of users in queue: Set the maximum number of users allowed in a queue.
+The default number is 20, and allowed values are 1-100.

+• Control queue poll time: Set how often to poll the camera to update the place of the users or user groups in the queue.
 The default value is 20 seconds, and allowed values are from 5 seconds to 60 minutes.